 PRACTICAL TIPS TO CROSS BORDERS FROM CHIAPAS TO GUATEMALA

-I realized that the procedures to move from one country to another via land is not that obvious. so here some important information to remember.
+I realized that the procedures to move from one country to another via land are not that obvious. so here is some important information to remember.

 MUST-DO BEFORE LEAVING MEXICO